jaquilino/jaquilino.github.io/_posts/2022-12-04-human-variation.markdown

 as evidenced by the ease with which individuals of differing skin coloration can produce children.
 We refer to these children as 'mixed race'.
-But this makes no more sense than separating people by the color of their eyes.
+But this makes no more sense than classifying people by the color of their eyes.